TransparencyToolkit/OCRServer/README.md

   * OCR_IN_PATH: The path for documents and metadata to input
   * OCR_OUT_PATH: The path for documents to output
-  * PROJECT_INDEX: Optional.
-Only needed if not using with the rest of the pipeline.
+  * PROJECT_INDEX: The index name in elastic.

 8. In this directory (for the OCRServer), run: ruby run_ocr.rb It will then listen for new documents in OCR_IN.